🏫

 What it is about

-This module is a continuation of the introductory module to computer networks by diving deeper into certain concepts used in the Internet, such as DHCP, DNS, routing and TCP.
+This module is a continuation of the by diving deeper into certain concepts used in the Internet, such as DHCP, DNS, routing and TCP.
 Students are expected to keep in mind the knowledge learnt from CS2105, and this module seeks to expand that knowledge.
 This module also includes a laboratory component, for students to explore networking concepts in an isolated environment.

 Assessment components